TerrordactylDesigns/boombot/README.md

 * nix up - set the bots laptop to Linux

 * chrome up - sets the bots laptop to ChromeOS

+* droid up - sets the bots laptop to Android phone

 ##Automatic DJ mode